seashairo/goboy/README.md

 tbh I don't know, but it's probably SDL (SDL2.dll in root required)
 @see https://github.com/veandco/go-sdl2?tab=readme-ov-file#requirements

+For the tests, SDL2.dll needs to be in internal/goboy - there's something weird with Go tests and running with the file's dir as the current dir

 ## Where are those test files from?

 https://github.com/adtennant/GameboyCPUTests